Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npm/modules/engine/views/handlebars.md

 **Named params**

 - `primaryNodeType` : The component nodetype
-- `addMixins` : an array of mixin types to add to the component.
+- `mixins` : an array of mixin types to add to the component.
 If only one mixin is being added a string may be passed instead of an array
 - `properties` : object holding the properties values
 - `view` : The view used to display the node.
 Overrides the view defined on the node itself (layout tab in edit mode), which is used when this attribute is not set.
 - `templateType` : The output type to use.
 By default, inherited from parent fragment, or HTML. (defaults to 'html')